sleung124/BIOF501A-Project/README.md

 - <span style="color:red">NOTE:</span> Also make sure you have an internet connection so that the pipeline can access the necessary databases for gene enrichment analysis.

-Download this project (with HTTPS) for use with the following command:
+Download this project (with HTTPS) and enter the project directory with the following commands:
 ```bash
 git clone https://github.com/sleung124/BIOF501A-Project.git
 cd BIOF501A-Project/